EndPointCorp/end-point-blog/2019/04/23/facial-recognition-with-amazon-deeplens-counting-people.html.md

 3. Counting the number of people using an LG at a given time

 The first idea would depend on parsing facial expressions.
 Perhaps a certain moment in a user experience causes people to look confused, or particularly delighted---valuable insights.
 The second idea would generate data that could help us assess the platform's impact, using a metric crucial to any potential clients whose goals involve engaging audiences.
-The third idea would create a similar metric---however with the limitation that repeat visitors would be double-counted.
-Nevertheless, the third idea has a key advantage over the second: it doesn't require distinguishing between people, which makes it a much more tractable project.
+The third idea would create a simpler metric: the average number of people engaging with the system over a period of time.
+Nevertheless, this idea has a key advantage over the second: it doesn't require distinguishing between people, which makes it a much more tractable project.
 This post focuses on the third idea.

 ### Computer Vision and the Amazon DeepLens